 My bias here is towards a limited precautionary approach, but the need for rapid response may end up pushing towards a proactionary world.

-The Scenarios The combination of these two drivers give us four distinct worlds.
+The combination of these two drivers give us four distinct worlds.

 “Power Green”—Centralized and Proactionary